PradCoder/Lispy/README.md

 # Lispy
 A lisp built by following "Build your own lisp" by Daniel Holden.
+My updates will eventually veer away from Lispy and become more different.

 ## Lispy in Action
 ![Lispy in Action](images/ScreenshotLispy.png)